A word of welcome from ROCA’s host institutions

 Sprott is Canada’s most forward-thinking business school.
 We offer innovative programs that prepare graduates for the challenges of tomorrow with the knowledge and skills they need to make a positive difference.
 Our active, experiential approach gives students the opportunity to apply classroom learning to real-world challenges and opportunities.

-President, Rotterdam University of Applied Sciences
+Ron Bormans, President, Rotterdam University of Applied Sciences

+Our university strongly supports case education and case competitions.
 With ROCA, on the one hand, we want to enable talented student teams to apply their knowledge to actual and complicated business challenges – a great learning experience.
-On the other hand, we want to help companies and NGOs by providing them with creative, innovative and feasible solutions for their “wicked problems”.
+On the other hand, we want to help companies and institutions by providing them with creative, innovative and feasible solutions for their “wicked problems”.
 We want to create a win-win, for both students and organizations.
-Now more than ever.

 We as educators have to strengthen our efforts to “deliver” the best education possible.
 After all, we have the obligation to turn students into good decision makers.
 How to make the best decisions in business?
 What is of real value?
 I hope that cases, competitions and our own ROCA in particular can be one of the important tools for finding the best answers.
 Highly talented students and our future leaders, advising the leaders of today’s companies!
-What more can you wish for!
+What more can you wish for?
+Good luck!

 About Rotterdam University of Applied Sciences & the Rotterdam Business School

 Rotterdam University of Applied Sciences has more than 36,000 students and more than 3,500 employees.
 There are a wide variety of programs to choose from across all educational sectors, with the exception of the agrarian sector.
 Our education is closely connected to developments in the metropolitan region of Rotterdam.